stevemac321/NanoEdge_DSP/README.md

 **CMSIS-DSP · Embedded Inference · STM32F401RE · Reusable Buffers**

 This project demonstrates real-time outlier detection on an STM32F401RE using a NanoEdge™-trained outlier model.
 It streams live sensor data, applies lightweight DSP preprocessing, and runs inference—all under severe memory constraints.
+NOTE: the files beginning with "_" can be renamed to "." e.g. .cproject, github does not by default accept "." files perceives them as hidden.

 Key features: